nezvevik/Transformers-for-Bayesian-statistics/background/pfn-gp.md

 The "mathematical reason" is that **Attention is a learnable Kernel Smoother.**

 When you train a PFN on a GP prior, you are forcing the Transformer to learn an embedding space $\phi(x)$ such that the dot product $\langle \phi(x), \phi(x') \rangle$ recovers the specific kernel (e.g., RBF, Matern) used to generate the data, and the multiple layers learn to handle the noise and correlation between points (the inversion).

-**Would you like to see a Python code snippet demonstrating how to implement a simple "Attention-based" Kernel Regressor to visualize this similarity?**